Repost from 2015. Edited, rewritten, and corrected.

 Paul says that the death and resurrection of Jesus were “according to the Scriptures.”
 What Scriptures is Paul referring to?
-There is no record of the death and resurrection of Jesus in the Old Testament and 1 Corinthians was likely written several decades before the gospel of Mark. (biblical scholars generally think Mark was the first gospel and Matthew and Luke use Mark as a source) In Galatians 1:11-12, Paul states he received the gospel, not from any man, but by direct revelation from Jesus Christ.
+There is no record of the death and resurrection of Jesus in the Old Testament, and 1 Corinthians was likely written several decades before the gospel of Mark.
+(Biblical scholars generally think Mark was the first written gospel, and Matthew and Luke use Mark as a source.)
+In Galatians 1:11-12, Paul states he received the gospel, not from any man, but by direct revelation from Jesus Christ.
 Which is it?

 In the previous chapter I argued that there are some things, given our current evidence, that we can not know about the resurrection traditions (in addition to the big issue itself—whether God raised Jesus from the dead): we cannot know whether Jesus was given a decent burial, and we cannot know, therefore whether his tomb was discovered empty.
 But what can we know?

 We can know three very important things: (1) some of Jesus’s followers believed that he had been raised from the dead; (2) they believed this because some of them had visions of him after his crucifixion; and (3) this belief led them to reevaluate who Jesus was, so that the Jewish apocalyptic preacher from rural Galilee came to be considered, in some sense, God. [page 174]

 While some of Jesus’ followers believed he had been raised from the dead, this doesn’t mean he actually was.
 Belief does not equal fact.
 People believe many things that are untrue.
 Did they believe his resurrection was bodily?
 Spiritual?
 Since Gnosticism deeply influenced the early church, perhaps Paul thought Jesus’ resurrection was spiritual.
 There is no way for us to know.